This Lawsuit’s For You: Neil Young v. Donald Trump in the Copyright Infringement Ring

 However, it’s not clear whether Young’s exercise of the ASCAP opt-out request would stand up in court because it may be contrary to the terms of an almost 80-year-old antitrust consent decree.

-Prisoners of Rock and Roll: 80-year-old Antitrust Consent Decree
+80-year-old Antitrust Consent Decree

 Back in the 1940s when only the underlying musical composition of a song was legally recognized under copyright law, publishing companies and PRO’s like ASCAP truly controlled access to almost all music.
 In an antitrust action, the Department of Justice entered into a Consent Decree with ASCAP which requires ASCAP to provide licenses to all of its songs to services and venues on equivalent terms if the requesting party pays the license fees.